 The frozen forest welcomed the children back with a cold gust of wind in their faces.
 Even in her thick coat Mimi almost fell over in shock.
 "Why does it have to be so different?!" she lamented.

-The sky was turning orange, and the trees' shadows all stretched together and made the snow look dark blue; night was coming quickly.
+The sky was turning orange, and the trees' shadows stretched together and made the snow look dark blue; night was coming.
 "Did we really spend that much time in the temple?"
 Tentomon asked, surprised.

 "I guess so," Izzy said, looking around and seeing no sign of his friend.
 "Willis must have gone back to the cabin."